biobakery/breadcrumbs/README.md

 ## Note to Mac users: ##

-Before using the setup.py script you will need to install:
+Before using the setup.py script you will need to install the following.

-GCC compiler		Go to https://developer.apple.com/downloads/index.action
+1. GCC compiler		Go to https://developer.apple.com/downloads/index.action
 			Register for an Apple account you do not have one (it is free) In the Developer Tools category download "Command Line Tools for Xcode" Download and install.

-Fortran Compiler	See Fortran section of http://www.scipy.org/scipylib/building/macosx.html
+2. Fortran Compiler	See Fortran section of http://www.scipy.org/scipylib/building/macosx.html

 You may also need to run the command: (errors referencing the egg).
 > pip install setuptools --upgrade